marxin/texi2rst-generated/sphinx/gccint/rtl-representation/on-the-side-ssa-form-for-rtl.rst

 The pass should also tentatively change the pattern of the instruction to whatever form the pass wants the instruction to have.
-This should use the facilities provided by :samp:`recog.c`.
+This should use the facilities provided by :samp:`recog.cc`.
 For example:

 .. code-block:: c++